Leland Honeyman

-Leland Honeyman Jr. (born February 23, 2005) is an American professional stock car racing driver who competes part-time in the NASCAR Xfinity Series, driving the No. 45 Chevrolet Camaro for Alpha Prime Racing.
-He previously competed full-time in the ARCA Menards Series East and part-time in the ARCA Menards Series and the NASCAR Truck Series for Young's Motorsports.
+Leland Dillon Honeyman Jr. (born February 23, 2005) is an American professional stock car racing driver.
+He competes full-time in the ARCA Menards Series, and part-time in both the ARCA Menards Series East and ARCA Menards Series West, driving the No. 20 Toyota for Nitro Motorsports.
+He previously competed in the NASCAR Xfinity Series and the NASCAR Craftsman Truck Series.

 Racing career

 Early career

 Honeyman would first get his start racing quads at the age of two and would rise through the ranks to International Trophy Karts at the age of four.
 For three years, he would then make starts in Jr. Trucks and Off Road Jr. Trucks, winning three championships in the off-road series.
 On his eighth birthday, he would race his first go-kart race, winning three championships.

-In 2017, he would win the Bandolero championship in INEX.
+In 2017, Honeyman would win the Bandolero championship in INEX.

-In 2021, he would finish runner up to Nick Loden for the championship in the Carolina Pro Late Model Series.
+In 2021, Honeyman would finish runner up to Nick Loden for the championship in the Carolina Pro Late Model Series.

-He also competed in the CARS Tour.
+Honeyman also competed in two races of the CARS Tour in 2019.

 ARCA Menards Series East

 On January 28, 2022, Honeyman was announced to race full-time for Young's Motorsports in the ARCA Menards Series East that year, driving the No. 02.
+He earned five top-tens throughout the season, and finished third in the points standings.

 NASCAR Camping World Truck Series

-Along with the January 28 announcement, he announced that he would attempt to make his first start in the NASCAR Camping World Truck Series in late 2022.
+Along with the January 28 announcement, Honeyman announced that he would attempt to make his first start in the NASCAR Camping World Truck Series in late 2022.
+He made his debut at Bristol Motor Speedway, starting 31st and finishing 29th.